msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.22.1 =
 * Security fix: Relevanssi had a vulnerability where anyone could access the search logs and click logs.
 The log export is now protected.
+* Minor fix: Relevanssi had problems with Polylang when a post or term didn't have language specified.
+Now Relevanssi handles those situations better.

 = 4.22.0 =
 * New feature: New filter hook `relevanssi_searchform_dropdown_args` filters the arguments for `wp_dropdown_categories()` in search forms.